 There are many things to do in South Dakota, it surprised us!

 These South Dakota Attractions will tempt even the most jaded of travellers.
-From the badlands to Mount Rushmore, it's a well-rounded vacation destination.
+From the badlands to Mount Rushmore, it's a well-rounded vacation destination or a great spot for a road trip in the United States.

 South Dakota surprised us.
 We never knew there were so many things to see and do here.